NickKornienko/CMPE-258-Assignment-1/README.md

 1. No code models
    Image: Animal image model
    Pose: Yoga pose model
-   Audio: Guitar audio model
+   Audio: Guitar audio model (must be run in browser)

-The first two models can be run using a local python server in the browser, the audio model must run in the teachable machine site.

 2. On device models with no customization:
    - MediaPipe-Demo.ipynb (using Face_images)